-4 1/2cupsall purpose flour [plus add'l for dusting the work surface]
+4 1/2cupsall purpose flour plus additional for work surface

 1/2tspalmond or lemon extract

 To make the dough: Using an electric mixer, cream together butter and sugar over medium-high speed until fluffy.